bkuberek/sptf_test/README.md

 6. Modal window with interactive form and validation (sorry this was poorly done due to lack of time)
 7. Cross browser support (tested on Chrome, Safari, Firefox, Opera, IE7+, Dolphin HD, Android Stock Browser)

-This did not come up as I had in mind for I was tired.
+**Disclosure:** This did not come up as I had in mind for I was tired.
 I had worked all night on the Backend Test and it was around 6am when I started to work on the "Try Sptf Premium for free" modal window and form validation.
 I will have to leave it as is but if you want I will can show you more JavaScript/Ajax work I have already done.
 Most of my work is not publicly available but I can show it to you in person.